 I.e. Unicode is upward compatible to ISO Latin 1.
 However, the encoding as sequence of bytes is different.
 At the beginning, Unicode character numbers had 16 Bit, now there are 17 planes of 16 Bit each.
 With the UTF-8 encoding of Unicode, at least the 7-bit ASCII characters have the same encoding in ASCII, ISO Latin 1, and Unicode.
 However, for German national characters (ä, ö, ü, etc.) this is no longer true: UTF-8 uses two bytes for them.
-See Slide 1-37.
+See Slide 36.

-Characters that cannot be directly entered, can be written as a "character reference" using their numeric code:

-is an "a".
-Hexadecimal notation can also be used:

-The numbers refer to the repertoire (i.e. Unicode), not to the encoding for exchange.
+- Characters that cannot be directly entered, can be written as a "character reference" using their numeric code: ä - is an "ä".
+Hexadecimal notation can also be used: ä - The numbers refer to the repertoire (i.e. Unicode), not to the encoding for exchange.

-ISO Latin 1 codes can be used since Unicode is upward compatible to ISO Latin 1.
+ASCII and ISO Latin 1 codes can be used since Unicode is upward compatible.